- Travel and Places»

 Despite the huge number of bikes used daily in the country, cycling in the Netherlands remains the safest in the world.
 This is due to the excellent cycle paths and the discipline of the people.
 Pedestrians are not allowed to walk on cycle paths and cyclists have equal rights to that of the car drivers.
 There are dedicated parking spaces just for the bikes everywhere in the Netherlands...Cycling while drunk is also illegal and bikes should have lights for safety reasons.

 The Dutch are the masters of water management.
-Their constant battle with the North sea and the over-flooding of rivers due to rain and melting ice from the Alps and Germany gave birth to the world famous Delta Works which is a series of dams, levees, storm surge barriers, locks, dykes and sluices to protect the land from the sea.
+Their constant battle with the North sea helped them find genius ways to tame the water.
+The over flooding of 1953 which killed thousands of lives forced the Dutch to build the world famous Delta Works which is a series of dams, levees, storm surge barriers, locks, dykes and sluices to protect the land from the sea.
 This massive construction is an engineering marvel considered by the Civil society of Engineering as one of the 7 wonders of the modern world.
 The risk of flooding in the North and South Holland is incredibly reduced to one in every 10,000 years.
 In other areas it is reduced to one in every 4000 years.
 The project will undergo defences upgrade if the need for new insights arises.

 There is a saying that "God created the world but the Dutch created the Netherlands"...This is so because a significant portion of the country was reclaimed from the sea.
 The Dutch used windmills to drain water and built dams and dykes to protect the land from flooding.